First-passage time of a Brownian motion: two unexpected journeys: Conditioning with respect to the first-passage time, a brief remainder

 \section{Conditioning with respect to the first-passage time, a brief remainder}

-In this section, we recall the essential ingredients to derive the stochastic differential equation for a diffusion conditioned by its first-passage time.
+In this section, we recall the essential ingredients to derive the stochastic differential equation (SDE) for a diffusion conditioned by its first-passage time.
 This type of conditioning is a special case of conditioning with respect to a random time, whose general theory is still missing.
-To the best of our knowledge, the first work in this field is due to Baudoin~\cite{ref_Baudoin} and was continued in ~\cite{ref_Larmier}, but it is only very recently that conditioning with respect to first-passage time and the survival probability has been established~\cite{ref_Monthus-Mazzolo}.\\ In the following, we consider a Brownian motion with constant drift $\mu$ with absorbing condition at a position $a>0$.
-The unconditioned process $X(t)$ has the stochastic representation~\eqref{def_BM_with_drift_SDE}, whose propagator $P_{\mu}(x,t\vert 0,0) = P_{\mu}(x,t)$ can be obtained by the method of images~\cite{ref_book_Redner}
+To the best of our knowledge, the first work in this field is due to Baudoin~\cite{ref_Baudoin} and was continued in~\cite{ref_Larmier}, but it is only very recently that conditioning with respect to first-passage time and the survival probability, which is the probability that a particle did not get absorbed at the boundary up to time $t$, has been established~\cite{ref_Monthus-Mazzolo}.
+We refer the readers to this article for a precise meaning of conditioning with respect to a density probability and an event.\\ In the following, we consider a Brownian motion with constant drift $\mu$ with absorbing condition at a position $a>0$.
+The unconditioned process $X(t)$ has the stochastic representation~\eqref{def_BM_with_drift_SDE}, whose transition density $P_{\mu}(x,t\vert 0,0) = P_{\mu}(x,t)$ can be obtained by the method of images~\cite{ref_book_Grimmett}